aptech/docs/docs/CR-rndRayleigh.rst

 ::

-    //Set rndseed for repeatable random numbers
+    // Set rndseed for repeatable random numbers rndseed 4323;
-    rndseed 4323;

-    //Create a 3x1 column vector of Rayleigh distributed
+    // Create a 3x1 column vector of Rayleigh distributed
-    //random deviates with sigma equal to 2 x = rndRayleigh(3, 1, 2);
+    // random deviates with sigma equal to 2 x = rndRayleigh(3, 1, 2);

 After the above code, ‘x’ should be equal to: